lenerd/au-syssec-e21-exercises/05_network_layer_security/readme.md

 Now access the website through your mobile device with the right credentials and login.
 You should now be able to access the `View Secrets` and `Upload Secrets` functionalities.
 The `View Secrets` functionality will just show you some secret keyword, which should be visible in `mitmproxy` as well.
 The `Upload Secrets` functionality is more interesting and allows the user to encrypt a message under a public key returned by the server.
-Your final task is to _replace_ that public key with a key pair for which you know the private key to be able to decrypt.
+Your final task is to _replace_ that public key with a key pair for which you know the private key (to be able to decrypt).
 The code for the server portion is provided for reference in the repository inside the folder `simple-website`.

 In order to achieve your goal, generate an RSA key pair in PEM format and plug the values marked as TODO in the file `simple-website/mitm_pk.py`.
 Now restart `mitmproxy` with the command below: